Health and welfare trust: Participation Rules

 A corporation may provide benefits under an HWT to an individual who is both an employee and a shareholder of the corporation.
 These benefits may be received for income tax purposes by the individual in his or her capacity as an employee or as a shareholder.

 The tax consequences will be different from the basic rules described above if corporate employer paid benefits are received by an individual in his or her capacity as the shareholder.
 A taxable shareholder benefit would arise to that individual.
 The contributions will not be deductible to the corporation.
 It is a question of fact as to whether these benefits are received for income tax purposes by the individual in his or her capacity as an employee or as a shareholder.

 The Canada Revenue Agency (CRA) starts with the presumption that the benefit is received in the individual's capacity as a shareholder.
 It is required by the corporate employer and the employee/shareholder to demonstrate that the HWT benefits are being provided to the individual in his or her capacity as an employee and that the expenses are reasonable in the circumstances.
 If non-shareholder employees are excluded from coverage, there is a significant risk that the benefits provided to the employee/shareholder will be regarded as being received by him or her by virtue of his/her shareholdings.
 If, however, the employee/shareholders are of a different class of employees (e.g. executives) from the rest of the employees, it might be possible to justify excluding the non-shareholder employees or providing a lower level of benefits to them.

 Only one employee is required.
-As per Canada Revenue Agency (CRA) guidelines (specifically section 7 of 85R2) two or more employee must be covered only in the case of a group sickness or accident plan, or group term life insurance.
+As per Canada Revenue Agency (CRA) guidelines (specifically section 7 of 85R2) two or more employees must be covered only in the case of a group sickness or accident plan, or group term life insurance.
 In the case of an HWT only one employee is required.